Deuchnord/twason/README.md

   Additional options:
   - `min-size`: the minimum size of the message to moderate
   - `threshold`: the percentage of capital letters that will trigger the moderation
+- `flood`: prevent the members of the chat to flood in your chat Additional options:
+  - `max-word-length`: the maximum length of a word
+  - `ignore-hashtags`: if `true`, don't moderate the hashtags (defaults to `false`)
+  - to moderate the unwanted repetition of messages, you will need to add these two options:
+    - `max-msg-occurrences`: the number of times a message can be repeated before it gets moderated
+    - `min-time-between-occurrence`: the time in which a message is counted, in seconds a member will be moderated if they send `max-msg-occurrences` in `min-time-between-occurrence` seconds
+  - `raid-cooldown`: when a raid happens, the time in minutes of cooldown in which the flood is authorized